 Meet the Staff

-Arlene Archer co-ordinates the Writing Centre at the University of Cape Town and teaches in Applied Language Studies, Higher Education Studies, Film and Media.
+Arlene Archer is the coordinator of the UCT Writing Centre.
+She is located at the Upper Campus Writing Centre which is the “mothership” from which all our satellite Writing Centres emerged.
+Arlene’s research interests include “drawing on popular culture and multimodal pedagogies to enable student access writing in Higher Education.”
+Arlene loves the Writing Centre because the “students and the consultants are inspiring” and her hobbies include writing and research.
 She has a PhD in Applied Linguistics from UCT.
 Her research employs a multimodal perspective to re-look at key concerns and concepts of an 'academic literacies' approach to teaching and research in Higher Education, looking at the relations between writing and other communication modes such as gesture, images, verbal language, colour, layout.
 She has published in journals such as Language and Education, Teaching in Higher Education, English in Education, Social Dynamics, British Journal of Educational Technology, Education and Change, Visual Communication.

 Caitlyn Mahony is a first-year master's student in Molecular and Cell Biology, researching epigenetic and mitochondrial mechanisms in neurodevelopmental pathology.
 After spending her undergraduate BSc. feeling quite drowned by maths and chemistry, writing helped her to discover a real interest in scientific research during her postgrad.
 She joined the writing centre at the beginning of 2020, and has loved learning how academic writing can be a way to access our own disciplines in new ways.
 As a consultant with the writing centre, she hopes that it can be a place where students learn to use writing as a tool on their own terms, to develop their own voices and interests in the world of academia.